joelouthan/theologic.us/content/posts/4-family-devos-luke/2019/2019-11-06-family-devos-luke.md

 ---
-title: "Luke 1:1-4 To Be Called A Witness"
+title: "✅Luke 1:1-4 To Be Called A Witness"
 author: Joseph Louthan
 type: post
 publishDate: 2019-11-06